-- 4 Financial instruments risk management objectives and policies Continued - iv Capital risk management
+4 Financial instruments risk management objectives and policies - Continued

 The Company manages its capital to ensure that it will be able to continue as a going concern while maximizing the return to stakeholders through the optimization of its capital structure.
 The capital structure of the company consists of equity attributable to its equity holders, comprising issued capital, reserves and retained earnings as disclosed in the notes.